Chaney Immigration Law Firm

 • Contact Us

-Love knows no borders — and U.S. immigration law offers a special path to help couples unite across continents.
-If you are a U.S. citizen engaged to someone living abroad, the K-1 visa allows your fiancé(e) to enter the United States so you can marry and begin your life together.
-Once married, your spouse can then apply for a green card through adjustment of status, without having to leave the country.
+Love knows no borders, and U.S. immigration law provides a path for couples to unite through the K-1 fiancé(e) visa.
+If you are a U.S. citizen engaged to someone abroad, the K-1 visa allows your fiancé(e) to enter the United States so you can marry within 90 days and begin your life together.
+Once married, your spouse may apply for a green card through adjustment of status without leaving the U.S.

 K-1 Visa Interviews Under Trump 2.0